itsmemac/Skript/code-conventions.md

 ## Language Features

 ### Compatibility
-* Contributions should maintain Java 17 source/binary compatibility, even though compiling Skript requires Java 21
-  - Users must not need JRE newer than version 17
-* Versions up to and including Java 21 should work too
-  - Please avoid using unsafe reflection
+* Please avoid using unsafe reflection
 * It is recommended to make fields final, if they are effectively final
 * Local variables and method parameters should not be declared final unless used in anonymous classes, lambdas or try-with-resources sections where their immutability is necessary